-We modulated the secretion of dsRNA from somatic cells into parental circulation during development by adapting an approach for damaging somatic cells.
+Another approach for delivering extracellular dsRNA into the germline that better mimics dsRNA transport between cells is the secretion of dsRNA from neurons.
+However, the extent of such secretion throughout development is unpredictable.
+To modulate the secretion of dsRNA from somatic cells into parental circulation during development, we adapted an optogenetic approach for damaging somatic cells.
 Specifically, we generated animals that express the mini singlet oxygen generator (miniSOG) protein in neurons and exposed them to blue light.
-While animals expressing miniSOG from a single-copy transgene did not show an appreciable defect when compared with wild-type animals, those expressing miniSOG from a multi-copy transgene were paralyzed (Figures S1E and S1F, top) and had visibly damaged neurons (Figure S1F, bottom).
-Using this system, we induced oxidative damage in the neurons of animals that expressed dsRNA under the control of a neuronal promoter and evaluated silencing of target genes with matching sequence expressed in other tissues (Figure 1C).
-By exposing animals to blue light for 60 minutes at different times during development (Figure S1G), we observed SID-1-dependent enhancement in the silencing of the hypodermal gene bli-1 at the adult stage by neuronal bli-1-dsRNA, with maximal silencing when oxidative damage occurred during mid-to-late larval development (Figure S1H, light exposure from 42 to 66 hours post L4-stage of parent; Figure S1I, ~2-fold increase from 14.9% to 29.1% in a background with enhanced RNA interference (eri-1(-)) and ~6-fold increase from ~1.6% to ~9.8% in a wild-type background).
-A similar period of maximal SID-1-dependent enhancement of silencing was also observed when neurons expressing gfp-dsRNA were damaged and silencing of a two-gene operon that expresses two fluorescent proteins, mCherry::H2B and GFP::H2B, in the germline was measured (Figures 1D, 1E, 1F and S1J-48 to 60 hours post L4stage of parent; sid-1(-) allele (jam80[non]) is depicted in Figure S2).
-While silencing of gfp::h2b was observed throughout the germline, silencing of the other cistron mCherry::h2b was often restricted to regions of the germline.
-Silencing of mCherry::h2b was most frequent in the proximal germline and was not observed in any other region without silencing in the proximal germline (proximal germline - 57%, distal germline - 47%, sperm - 29%, Figure 1F), likely due to reduction of mCherry::h2b::gfp::h2b pre-mRNA.
-The pattern of mCherry::h2b silencing is similar to the spatial pattern observed for the RME-2-dependent entry of dsRNA delivered into the parental circulation and is consistent with the pattern of target mRNA degradation in the germline by extracellular dsRNA.
+While animals expressing miniSOG from a single-copy transgene did not show an appreciable defect when compared with wild-type animals, those expressing miniSOG from a multi-copy transgene were paralyzed (Extended Data Fig. 2a,b, top) and had visibly damaged neurons (Extended Data Fig. 2b, bottom).
+Using this system, we induced oxidative damage in the neurons of animals that expressed dsRNA under the control of a neuronal promoter and evaluated silencing of target genes with matching sequence expressed in other tissues (Fig. 2a).
+By exposing animals to blue light for 60 minutes at different times during development (Extended Data Fig. 2c), we observed SID-1-dependent enhancement in the silencing of the hypodermal gene bli-1 at the adult stage by neuronal bli-1-dsRNA, with maximal silencing when oxidative damage occurred during mid-tolate larval development (Extended Data Fig. 2d, light exposure every 6 hours from 42 to 66 hours post L4-stage of parent; Extended Data Fig. 2e, ~2-fold increase from 14.9% to 29.1% in a background with enhanced RNA interference (eri-1(-)) and ~6-fold increase from ~1.6% to ~9.8% in a wild-type background).
+A similar period of maximal SID-1-dependent enhancement of silencing was also observed when neurons expressing gfp-dsRNA were damaged and silencing of a two-gene operon that expresses two fluorescent proteins, mCherry::H2B and GFP::H2B, in the germline was measured (Fig. 2b-d, and Extended Data Fig. 2f - 48 to 60 hours post L4-stage of parent; sid-1(-) allele (jam80[nonsense]) is depicted in Extended Data Fig. 3).
+While silencing of gfp::h2b was observed throughout the germline, silencing of the other cistron mCherry::h2b was also observed sometimes, albeit restricted to specific regions of the germline.
+Silencing of mCherry::h2b was most frequent in the proximal germline and was not observed in any other region without silencing in the proximal germline (proximal germline - 57%, distal germline - 47%, sperm - 29%, Fig. 2d), likely due to reduction of mCherry::h2b::gfp::h2b premRNA in those regions.
+Consistently, the silencing of both gfp::h2b and mCherry::h2b was eliminated in the absence of the nuclear Argonaute HRDE-1 (Extended Data Fig. 2g).
+The pattern of mCherry::h2b silencing is similar to the spatial pattern observed for the RME-2-dependent entry of dsRNA delivered into parental circulation and is consistent with the pattern of target mRNA degradation in the germline by extracellular dsRNA.
+However, silencing of gfp::h2b in the germline by neuronal dsRNA did not show a detectable dependence on RME-2 (Extended Data Fig. 2h - difficulty in obtaining transgenic animals that also lack RME-2 resulted in a low sample size for this experiment).